datameet/Municipal_Spatial_Data/Chennai/Readme.md

 Chennai metropolitan area was expanded from 1189 sq.km to 5904 sq.km in 2022.

-The data for cma-expanded boundary is from [TNGIS](https://tngis.tnega.org/)
+The data for cma-expanded.geojson/kml  boundary is from [TNGIS](https://tngis.tnega.org/)

 * cma
 Chennai Metropolitan Area